The Next Episode

-"The Next Episode" is a single by American rapper-producer Dr. Dre, released in 2000 as the third single from his second studio album, 2001 (1999).
+"The Next Episode" is a single by American rapper and producer Dr. Dre, released in 2000 as the third single from his second studio album, 2001 (1999).
 The track features Snoop Dogg, Kurupt, and Nate Dogg, but only Snoop Dogg is credited.
 It is a sequel to Dre and Snoop's famous single "Nuthin' but a 'G' Thang" from the former's debut album, The Chronic.

 The song peaked at number 23 on the Billboard Hot 100.

 The song has been performed live numerous times by both Dr. Dre and Snoop Dogg.
 Notable performances include the 2000 Up in Smoke Tour and as the opener to Super Bowl LVI halftime show on February 13, 2022.
 The duo also performed the song during the concluding segment of Los Angeles' contribution to the 2024 Summer Olympics closing ceremony, a nod to the fact that Los Angeles 2028 is the "next episode" of the Summer Olympics.

 Background

 "The Next Episode" is produced by Dr. Dre and fellow Aftermath producer Mel-Man.
-The song predominantly samples "The Edge" by David McCallum (star of The Great Escape, Sapphire & Steel, The Man from U.N.C.LE., Colditz, and NCIS) and producer David Axelrod, originally released on McCallum's 1967 album Music: A Bit More of Me.
+The song predominantly samples "The Edge" by actor and musician David McCallum and producer David Axelrod, originally released on McCallum's 1967 album Music: A Bit More of Me.

 Music video

 The music video is set in a strip club with many strippers pole-dancing.
-It also features many rappers, including Hittman, Ice Cube, Warren G, and Xzibit.
+It also features cameos from rappers including Hittman, Warren G, and Xzibit.

 In popular culture

+An unauthorized remix by Danish producer Hedegaard titled "Smoke Weed Everyday" gained significant popularity online.
 A parody of the song was included in the 2012 movie The Dictator, with new lyrics referring to the film's fictitious leader General Aladeen.
 This recording also featured on the film's soundtrack.